apache/superset/docs/installation.rst

 External Password store for SQLAlchemy connections
 --------------------------------------------------
 It is possible to use an external store for you database passwords.
-This is useful if you a running a custom secret distribution framework and do not wish to store secrets in Superset's meta database.
+This is useful if you are running a custom secret distribution framework and do not wish to store secrets in Superset's meta database.

 Example: